 Chef Nagao aims to present the essence of Hokkaido using the ingredients brought forth by the wonderful producers all around the country.
 From amuse-bouche to dessert, he uses his own inspiration to top each plate with the best of the season so that guests can take in the four seasons of Hokkaido from course to course.
 He focuses not only on local production for local consumption but has widened his view to include great ingredients from the whole country.
 He does this because he believes his home to be not Hokkaido but, looking from a global point of view, all of Japan. ""Noma, which has been crowned the best restaurant in the world 4 times, is said to practice local production for local consumption.
 However, they actually use not only ingredients from Copenhagen but from all of Northern Europe.
 In other words, from a global point of view, whether the restaurant is in Sapporo or anywhere else in the country, using Japanese ingredients is what local production for local consumption means for a restaurant in Japan.
 Precisely because I am Japanese myself, I would like to express the beauty of this 'hometown = Japan' concept,"" says Chef Nagao.

 His specialty is his oyster cuisine.
 Many guests visit the restaurant hoping to partake of his dishes prepared using deep-sea water with seasonable oysters from all over Japan, including Akkeshi, Hokkaido.
-The restaurant's wine selection is overseen by chef and sommelier Miyuki Ueshima.
+The restaurant's Wine selections are carefully chosen not only by the sommelier, but also by the chef and other kitchen staff.
 The selection focuses on French wine and includes plenty of Hokkaido wines from excellent producers gathered in the local area as well.
 The restaurant also opens up a new world for guests with their Vin Naturel Pairing which pairs natural wines from around the world based on flavor regardless of production area.

 *The availability of this webpage does not guarantee that the restaurant presented provides services in English, unless otherwise stated.
 Please be aware that English services may also depend on staff availability at the restaurant.